-The Company knows of no other matters to be submitted to the meeting.
+As of the date of this Proxy Statement, the Company knows of no other matters to be submitted to the meeting.
 If any other matters properly come before the meeting, it is the intention of the persons named in the enclosed proxy card to vote the shares they represent as the Board of Directors may recommend.